rimarque/Philosophers/README.md

 $ ./philo <n_philo> <time_to_die> <time_to_eat> <time_to_sleep> <OPCIONAL(n_eat)>
 ```
 ## 🥇 **Testing**
 In order for the simulation to run smoothly, with no philosophers dying of starvation, the parameters need to be set properly.
-Because there is only one fork for philosopher, and the philosophers need two forks to eat, they must take turns eating.
+Because there is only one fork per philosopher, and the philosophers need two forks to eat, they must take turns eating.
 ### Lets test for an even number of philosofers!
 If there is an even number of philosofers, half the philosophers can it at a time, taking two shifts so that every philosofer as time to eat.
 - Time_to_die must be equal or greater than double the time_to_eat plus 10 (for tolerance): this ensures that philosophers have enough time to take turns eating before facing starvation.